tranquilit/WAPT-Documentation/source/wapt-usage/command-line-interface/command-line-interface-special-usage.rst

 wapt-get generate-uuid
 ++++++++++++++++++++++

-The :code:`wapt-get generate-uuid` command creates a new host :term:`UUID` and resends it to the WAPT inventory server.
+The :command:`wapt-get generate-uuid` command creates a new host :term:`UUID` and resends it to the WAPT inventory server.

 .. hint::